bangush/FileSearchBenchmark/README.md

 be pretty decent implementations using the WIN32 API back in the day.
 The main projects are dependent on the Library and LibraryCore projects being built first.
 Library and LibraryCore are virtually identical.
 Queues in NetCore/NetStandard have a TryDequeue which I utilized.
 The reason why there are two full Library Projects identically maintained is for your convenience.
 The citations/sources are included in the source for code borrowed.
-Issuing a standard MIT license so anyone can use anything I have written.

 For a more detailed and technical explanation on the other methods please visit my website (https://houseofcat.io)
  * Navigate to Software